th3Boer/Anilist-Backup-Manager/README.md

-# Anilist Backup Manager (AniList Vault) 🛡️💾
+# AniVault (Anilist Backup Manager) 🛡️💾

-Easily create and manage backups of your AniList.co anime and manga lists with AniList Vault!
+Easily create and manage backups of your AniList.co anime and manga lists with AniVault!
 This web-based tool allows you to perform manual or automatic backups, storing detailed statistics like total entries, time watched, mean scores, and more.

 # IMPORTANT: Your AniList Profile needs to be public.